oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Digi-Key
 Vendor Part No.: SER4044CT-ND
 [Datasheet](https://support.epson.biz/td/api/doc_check.php?dl=brief_FA-20H_en.pdf)
-Reasons: Fits the frequency we wanted at 32MHz.
+Reasons: Fits the frequency we wanted at 32MHz for bumping up the integrated transceiver to 48MHz.
 High bit rate operations for 600kbits on the KW0x needed a crystal of maximum +- 15ppm, which this is 10ppm.
 Also fits within the temperature range of -40C-85C.
 Rad-Hard Analogue: Swept quartz is likely required for space operation.
 From some searching there seem to be none that fit the footprint of normal devices.

 #### CM1 CNC Tech 3220-10-0100-00: